frosty6742/frozen-slimes/README.md

 ### contact: lynxo#7417

 This project will currently be using a Wemo D1 mini, mpu6050, and a TP4056 charger.
 On my personal slimes I use 18650 batteries and wanted a case that can fit these with out being massive.
-Offical Componet guide is here [Component guide](https://docs.slimevr.dev/diy/components-guide.html)
+Offical [Offical Component Guide](https://docs.slimevr.dev/diy/components-guide.html)

 ![unknown](https://user-images.githubusercontent.com/98719680/151724886-2c5099e3-fb9f-46b9-8021-25dd6d12512c.png)